Marco Asensio injury: Real Madrid star stretchered off in International Champions Cup match against Arsenal | Goal.com

 Despite Bale missing Real's first penalty, Los Blancos triumphed in the shootout with Granit Xhaka, Nacho Monreal and Robbie Burton missing for Arsenal.

-It remains to be seen how Asensio's injury could affect Real's transfer plans with Bale seemingly on the outs after coach Zinedine Zidane confirmed the club wanted him to leave.
+It remains to be seen how Asensio's injury could affect Real's transfer plans with Bale seemingly on the outs after Zidane confirmed the club wanted him to leave.

 Another Real playmaker, James Rodriguez, has also been linked with a move away from the Bernabeu, with Serie A club Napoli reportedly interested.